soulofriver/image-denoising-opencv/README.md

 Image Preprocessing with OpenCV
-This project demonstrates basic image preprocessing techniques using OpenCV and Matplotlib in Python.
+This practice demonstrates basic image preprocessing techniques using OpenCV and Matplotlib in Python.
 The main goal is to reduce noise and improve image quality using filtering methods.

 Features